Archive Journal focuses on the use and theory of archives and special collections in higher education.

 The academic community has invested deeply in the preservation, use, and digitization of materials in special collections, and Archive Journal provides the space to reflect on this investment.
 The objects and texts in special collections and archives are the focus of this journal, just as they are the focus of the many projects from and in archives that have been executed and continue with great success.
 Digitization efforts large and small have freed archives from the bounds of brick and mortar by bringing a wealth of texts and objects into virtual circulation.
 Teachers and librarians have increasingly emphasized work with original materials for students at all levels as a way to enrich student experience and position students as researchers.
 The use of materials in special collections as the objects of scholarly study continues to be a key methodology of humanities disciplines even as new technologies, from data mining to visualizations, open up possibilities for what scholars learn from these objects.
 Recent archival projects have involved multiple institutions (universities and colleges, independent libraries and archives, and non-profit organizations) and multiple constituencies (including librarians, archivists, undergraduate and graduate students, faculty, university press directors, and information technologists).
 In this moment when archival projects, both virtual and real, have become the norm rather than the exception, Archive Journal offers a way to forge connections among the projects and the communities producing them.

 The journal consists of three sections:

-- 360° features an asynchronous “discussion” among contributors from various backgrounds who respond to the same set of questions about a single archive or archival topic.
+- “Roundtable” features an asynchronous “discussion” among contributors from various backgrounds who respond to the same set of questions about a single archive or archival topic.

-- Notes + Queries are published on a rolling basis to share timely, short essays about best practices, archival finds, reports from the field, and thoughts on current work in the field.
+- “Notes” shares timely, short essays about best practices, archival finds, reports from the field, and thoughts on current work in the field.

 Dan Cohen, Executive Director – Digital Public Library of America